 Elektritransport LTD is not just a company building a charging network, but so much more.
-The company started their business in 2016 with electric vehicle rental services.
+The company started its business in 2016 with electric vehicle rental services.
 EV rental business is still at the core of their operations – consumers can rent or purchase electric cars from Elektritransport.
-In 2017, the company expanded their business into selling EV chargers as well, and a year later, now in 2018, Elektritransport and Virta started a cooperation.
+In 2017, the company expanded its business into selling electric car chargers as well, and a year later, in 2018, Elektritransport and Virta started cooperation.

 In the first phase of the cooperation, five fast charging (DC) stations were installed in Tartu, Estonia.

-Hyundai Kona Electric being charged at one of the Elektritransport fast charging stations in Tartu, Estonia.
+Hyundai Kona Electric is charged at one of the Elektritransport fast-charging stations in Tartu, Estonia.